handlename/go-package-dependency/README.md

 # go-package-dependency

+> [!IMPORTANT]
+>
+> This tool is experimental and provided as-is.
+Please use it at your own risk and discretion.
+The API and behavior may change without notice.

 A command-line tool that generates Go dependency files based on architectural layer definitions in Markdown format.

 ## Overview